DreamOfTheRedChamber/leetcode/README.md

   - How does big problems recurse to smaller ones
   - Initialization
 * How to return multiple results from recursive functions<a id="algorithms-recursion-return-multiple-results"></a>
-  - not use return value: use global variable.
+  - Use global variable.
     + The first is to use private instance variables to store results
     + The second is to use a mutable argument of type ( int[], List&lt;&gt; ).
 Modify the value of this argument while travering.
-  - use return value
+  - Use return value
     + If multiple results are of same type, define return type as an array T[]
     + Define a result wrapper class
 ```java